Constraints on the skewness coefficient of symmetric nuclear matter within the nonlinear relativistic mean field model: Summary

 \section{Summary}

 Within the nonlinear relativistic mean field model, using macroscopic nuclear matter characteristic parameters instead of the microscopic coupling constants as direct input quantities, we have demonstrated that the pressure of symmetric nuclear matter at supra-saturation densities and the maximum mass of neutron stars provide useful probes for the skewness coefficient $J_0$ of symmetric nuclear matter.
 In particular, using the existing experimental constraints on the pressure of symmetric nuclear matter at supra-saturation densities from flow data in heavy ion collisions and the astrophysical observation of recently discovered heaviest neutron star PSR J0348+0432, with the former requiring a smaller $J_0$ while the latter a larger $J_0$, we have extracted a constraint of $-494 \mathrm{MeV}\leq J_0\leq -10 \mathrm{MeV}$.

 We have compared the present constraint with the results obtained in other analyses, and found they are nicely in agreement.
-In particular, our present constraint from the relativistic model is nicely consistent with the constraints deduced from the non-relativistic Skyrme-Hartree-Fock approach and they all indicates that the $J_0$ parameter cannot be too small, namely, it should be larger than about $-500$ MeV.
+In particular, our present constraint from the relativistic model is nicely consistent with the constraints deduced from the non-relativistic Skyrme-Hartree-Fock approach and they all indicate that the $J_0$ parameter cannot be too small, namely, it should be larger than about $-500$ MeV.
 The present constraint on the $J_0$ parameter provides important information on the high density behaviors of the EOS of symmetric nuclear matter, and also may be potentially useful for the determination of the high density behaviors of the EOS of asymmetric nuclear matter, especially the high density symmetry energy.